 Make sure you have some medical supplies in your safe room in case you were already injured by your nefarious former partner, as well as lethal and non-lethal weapons and a dedicated cell phone.

-The 10 Most Valuable Survival Supplies to Keep in Your Safe Room
+Top 10 Survival Items for Your Safe Room

 A safe room is not just a hardened structure to withstand direct assault.
 A safe room is also your armory, comms shed and resupply point.
 Any good prepper will have his safe room stocked with a variety of survival gear to endure any crisis.